beetbox/beets/docs/reference/config.rst

 Either ``yes`` or ``no``, controlling whether skipped directories are recorded in the incremental list.
-Set this option to ``yes`` if you would like to revisit skipped directories later whilst using incremental mode.
+Set this option to ``yes`` if you would like to ignore skipped directories later whilst using incremental mode.
 Defaults to ``no``.

 .. _from_scratch: